 - 1/4 teaspoon butter (to prevent foaming)

-- When cool, turn right side up and refrigerate for up to three weeks or freeze for up to 1 month.
-If you decide to can the jam for room-temperature storage up to one year, read the note below.
+When cool, turn right side up and refrigerate for up to 3 weeks or freeze for up to 1 year.
+If you decide to can the jam for room-temperature storage up to one year.